quii/learn-go-with-tests/intro-to-generics.md

 append(myApples, Orange{})
 ```

+### Abstraction is not a dirty word

+It's easy to dunk on [AbstractSingletonProxyFactoryBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/aop/framework/AbstractSingletonProxyFactoryBean.html) but let's not pretend a code base with no abstraction at all isn't also bad.
+It's your job to _gather_ related concepts when appropriate, so your system is easier to understand and change; rather than being a collection of disparate functions and types with a lack of clarity.

 ### [Make it work, make it right, make it fast](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast#:~:text=%22Make%20it%20work%2C%20make%20it,to%20DesignForPerformance%20ahead%20of%20time.)

-People run in to problems with generics when they're abstracting too quickly without enough information.
+People run in to problems with generics when they're abstracting too quickly without enough information to make good design decisions.

 The TDD cycle of red, green, refactor means that you have more guidance as to what code you _actually need_ to deliver your behaviour, **rather than imagining abstractions up front**; but you still need to be careful.

 There's no hard and fast rules here but resist making things generic until you can see that you have a useful generalisation.
 When we created the various `Stack` implementations we importantly started with _concrete_ behaviour like `StackOfStrings` and `StackOfInts` backed by tests.
-From our real code we could start to see real patterns, and backed by our tests, we could explore refactoring toward a more general-purpose solution.
+From our _real_ code we could start to see real patterns, and backed by our tests, we could explore refactoring toward a more general-purpose solution.

 People often advise you to only generalise when you see the same code three times, which seems like a good starting rule of thumb.